 Interactive and hands-on!

 A Frog'sLife (Cycle)!
-How do frogs grow from a tadpole to adult, and what do they do along the way?
+How do frogs grow from a tadpole to an adult, and what do they do along the way?
 Students will learn all about the fabulous world of frogs through an engaging story time.
-Afterwards they will create their own life cycle craft, recall some things they learned and talk about how our actions affect frogs and other things living in the water.
-K - 2; Plants and Animals
+Afterwards they will create their own life cycle craft, recall things they learned and talk about how our actions affect frogs and other things living in the water.
+K - 2

 "Bob and Otto" Through the friendship between Bob the caterpillar and Otto the worm, children will observe the very distinct roles of each organism in the world around them.
 Children will see that all living beings play a special part in their ecosystem and realize they are all interdependent.
 Afterwards each child gets to decorate their own cocoon and is given a butterfly to take home.
-Ages 4 - 7; Plants and Animals
+Ages 4 - 7

-"Mud" What kid doesn't love mud?
+Mud What kid doesn't love mud?
 This story celebrates the joys of mud and teaches children the properties of soil that aid in the change from winter thaw to a green spring.
 After reading about the fun of playing in the mud, the children have their own chance to explore when they create "mud finger paintings" after the story.
-Ages 4 - 7; Soils
+Ages 4 - 7

 Pumpkin Harvest Follow a pumpkin seed from germination to jack-o-lantern and eventually back to seed again; tracing the life cycle and illustrating plant heredity.
 After reading about pumpkins, the children will be given supplies to create their own paper jack-o-lantern to take home.
-Ages 4 - 7; Plants and Animals
+Ages 4 - 7

 Wiggly Worms Students will discover the world of worms with the story “Tunneling Earthworms”; they will learn what they eat, how they survive, and what environment they live in.
 A worm bin will be brought into the classroom for kids to have a hands-on experience with worms and soil and investigate why the underground world is so important to us.
-Ages 4 - 7; 8 - 10; 11 - 14; Plants and Animals
+Ages 4 - 7; 8 - 10; 11 - 14

 Ready to Schedule?